Jimboiiii/NextJs_Project_Web/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Team Member Contributions

+Jimboy G. Garais – Lead Developer: Designed and implemented key UI components, developed authentication logic, and integrated the main dashboard functionalities.

+Chanda Jaquilml – Built the user registration form using React-Hook-Form and Zod for validation; integrated interactive Google Maps functionality.

+Carl Entac – Developed and managed the posts and comments system, including CRUD operations and user interaction features.

+Mark Angelo Liray – Focused on frontend styling with TailwindCSS and implemented dynamic data visualizations using ApexCharts.